lemcomm/MaFCDR/src/BM2/SiteBundle/Resources/pages/en/manual/battles2.md

 Battle Resolution
 -----------------
 Unlike the battles of old, things are a lot less abstract.
 Gone are the days when you only witnessed the outcome in numbers.
-Battles can usually be resolved into 5 phases, starting with 0, then looping through phases 1, 2, 3, and 4, in order, until there is only a single surviving side.
+Battles can usually be resolved into 5 phases, starting with 1, then looping through phases 2, 3, 4, and 5, in order, until there is only a single surviving side.

-0. Deployment Phase (Pre-Battle)
+1. Deployment Phase (Pre-Battle)
-1. Movement Phase
+2. Movement Phase
-2. Attack Phase
+3. Attack Phase
-3. Status Phase
+4. Status Phase
-4. Rout Phase
+5. Rout Phase

-Within these phases, all actions are resolved simultaneously.
+Within these phases, all actions are resolved "simultaneously".

 ### Deployment Phase ###